khaizinam/HTTT/README.md

 3. Make Changes to settings

-Go to 'config' folder and Open 'constants.php' file.
+Go to 'config' folder and Open 'connect.php' file.
 Then make changes on following constants
 SITEURL:
 ```php
 <?php